selcukayhan/cucumber-java/README.md

 # cucumber-java-example
-A small example on how to use cucumber &amp; selenium in java.
-This should be seen as a small example only and should not be used for any larger framework as the tests might scale quite badly.
+A small example on how to use cucumber &amp; selenium in java with Page Object Model.

 ## Usage
 You can run the tests by either executing mvn test or running the specified feature file.
+## Before Test
+This tests for sahibinden.com,
+Please update credentials in login.feature file